 Radio or TV studio leased by MRLs on an exclusive basis to produce a programme.
 Studios are available equipped or unequipped.

 Technical Annex.
-The TA describes the rights, roles and obligations regarding all broadcast operations for the 2014 FIFA World Cup Brazil™ between FIFA, the LOC and HBS.
+The TA describes the rights, roles and obligations regarding all broadcast operations for the 2018 FIFA World Cup Russia™ between FIFA, the LOC and HBS.

 Team Base Camp Hotel.